wpengine/headless-docs/atlas-search/public-api/index.md

 }
 ```

 In this example, we’re updating an existing document with the `id` of `yMI9vogB0FEetE6QV9fh`.
 We are mutating `post_title` field of the document.
-The mutation returns a `DocumentMutationResponse` like for creating.
+The mutation returns a `DocumentMutationResponse` object.

 The same behavior would occur even if the document did not already exist.
 In that case, it would be created with the provided `id` and the `DocumentMutationResponse` would include this `id`.